Ib01/MediaBeaver/README.md

 1) from **http;//{ip address of your host}:8081/configList** select a configuration item to edit.  you should see the creen below.

 The only complex thing about this screen is the **Destination Path** field.  this field is critical as it defines the directory structure and name that will be used for the file when moving it.
 This field uses variables which you define.
-These variables must be wrapped in double braces {{SomeVaraible}}. you will assign values to these variables in subsequent steps.
+These variables must be wrapped in double braces like this: {{SomeVaraible}}. you will assign values to these variables in subsequent steps.
 See image below for example

 ![generalInfo.png](https://bitbucket.org/repo/5MgKjp/images/1991323788-generalInfo.png)